boilemmashem/js-challenges/README.md

-# Js Challenges
+# Daily challenges
-daily js challenges to enhance problem solving
+Daily challenges to enhance problem solving

-Typescript files can be run with ts-node
+## Dependencies

+Some of the challenges use typescript in the solutions, to install the dependencies:

-## Install depencencies
+### Install dependencies

 ```bash
 npm install
 ```

-### Run a program
+### Run a program with ts-node
 ``` bash
 tsx filename
 ```

-Decided to stop with project euler challenges since they are more in line with data science.
-Daily problems will now focus on more typical software engineer challenges.